-A cash gift is the simplest and quickest way to support UCC.
-Gifts can be made as one-time gifts or as monthly, quarterly, or annual contributions.
+A cash gift in the form of a check or credit card transaction is the simplest and quickest way to support UCC.
+Gifts can be made as one time gifts or as monthly, quarterly, or annual contributions.

 One of the most beneficial ways to make a gift to UCC is to donate securities, including stocks, bonds, or mutual fund shares.
 These gifts entitle you to an immediate income tax deduction.

 Your life insurance agent can discuss with you the types of insurance gifts you can make.
 Insurance gifts can benefit you and UCC in many ways.
 You can make a substantial gift with modest premium payments, or it's a good use of paid-up policies that are no longer needed for family members.
 You may also name Umpqua Community College Foundation as a beneficiary of a portion of your life insurance policy.

 By transferring assets to the Umpqua Community College Foundation to establish a trust, you or a beneficiary receive a lifetime income.
-Eventually, the remaining assets of the trust pass on to the Foundation.
+Eventually, the remaining assets of the trust pass on to the UCC Foundation.
 This gift works well if you need income now.
 This is appropriate for gifts of $50,000 or more.

 If you deed property (a house, summer home, farm home, etc.) to the Umpqua Community College Foundation, you and/or your spouse retain the right to live in the house for the remainder of your life.
 You also receive an immediate income tax deduction for the gift.
-The Foundation will most likely sell the property when you or your spouse no longer need it.
+The UCC Foundation will most likely sell the property when you or your spouse no longer need it.

 The Umpqua Community College Foundation is a 501(c)(3) nonprofit organization.
 Your contribution is tax-deductible to the extent allowed by law.
 No goods or services were provided in exchange for your donation.